 Seasonal affective disorder (SAD) is a sub-disorder under depressive disorders.
 It is a pattern of major depressive episodes that occurs in line with seasonal changes.
 Winter-type seasonal pattern is most common, especially in higher latitudes.
 Summer-type seasonal pattern is less often diagnosed.

-The essential feature is the onset and remission of major depressive episodes at characteristic times of the year.
-Formerly known (DSM-IV) as Seasonal Affective Disorder (SAD), in most cases, the episodes begin in fall or winter and remit in spring.
+The essential feature is the onset and remission of major depressive episodes at characteristic times of the year — often with the change of the seasons (e.g., from fall into winter).
+Formerly known (DSM-IV) as seasonal affective disorder (SAD), in most cases, the episodes begin in fall or winter and remit in spring.
 Less commonly, there may be recurrent summer depressive episodes.

 This entry has been adapted for DSM-5.